patrick-5546/firefly-iii-utils/README.md

    banks where there is nothing to disambiguate.

-If the lookup fails — filename doesn't match, captured key isn't in the template's per-account dict, a CSV row has an unknown key, multiple rows disagree on the account, or `default_account` is still `< 1` after the lookup — the script refuses to upload and prints an error explaining what went wrong.
+If the lookup fails — filename doesn't match, captured key isn't in the template's per-account dict, no CSV row populates the lookup column, a CSV row has an unknown key, multiple rows disagree on the account, or `default_account` is still `< 1` after the lookup — the script refuses to upload and prints an error explaining what went wrong.

 ### Firefly III sign-flip rules